igorschultz/containerSecurity-demo/README.md

 6. Back to your Container Security console and go to `Vulnerability View page`, now you might have some detections on this page.
 7. Filter by CVE and search for CVE ID `CVE-2017-5638`, you will see some vulnerable packages related to this vulnerability as below:
 ![CVE-2017-5638](images/cve-2017-5638.PNG)
-8. To check if our app is up and running, run `kubectl get svc -n java-goof` and copy the `EXTERNAL IP` address and paste in our browser.
+8. To check if our app is up and running, run `kubectl get svc -n java-goof` and copy the `EXTERNAL IP` address and paste in your browser.
 ![EXTERNAL IP](images/get-svc-goof.PNG)
 9. It may take up to 5 minutos to see the Todolist MVC web page.
 ![TODOLIST](images/todolist-webpage.PNG)

-Phase 2: Setting Up the Environment to Trigger Runtime Security Now it's time to test the impact this vulnerability brings to our environment and how dangerous it is to our cluster.
+Phase 2: Setting Up the Environment to Trigger Runtime Security

+Now it's time to test the impact this vulnerability brings to our environment and how dangerous it is to our cluster.
 This is a critical vulnerability which allows attacker to gain access to the host and take control of your host/container executing arbitrary commands inside our java-goof pod.
 We'll show on this phase how we can exploit it using another container running inside the same host or via CloudShell.
 We'll use this vulnerability to list files from the java-goof container, create a file, and trigger those rules we've set during ruleset creation to show how the termination and isolation remediate actions works on the cluster.